- Rate Change Stamp

 About the stamp design: Beginning in 1978, rate change stamps were marked by a letter of the alphabet.
 This stamp was the sixth in this progression, so it bears the letter “F.” It pictures a red tulip with a single green leaf.
 The design is the work of Wallace Marosek, who produced the artwork for a project when he was a student at Yale University School of Art and Architecture.

-About the printing process: In addition to the booklet stamps, the Bureau of Engraving and Printing also produced coils.
+About the printing process: In addition to the coil stamps, the Bureau of Engraving and Printing also produced booklets.
 Sheet stamps were printed by United States Bank Note Corporation.
-KCS Industries Inc. also printed booklets.
+KCS Industries Inc. also printed booklets l.
 The veins on the leaf are darker on the BEP stamps.

 First Day City: There was no official First Day of Issue ceremony for the “F” stamp.